numpy/numpy/doc/source/reference/ufuncs.rst

 Methods
 -------

-All ufuncs have 4 methods.
+All ufuncs have four methods.
 However, these methods only make sense on ufuncs that take two input arguments and return one output argument.
-Attempting to call these methods on other ufuncs will cause a :exc:`ValueError` .
-The reduce-like methods all take an *axis* keyword and a *dtype* keyword, and the arrays must all have dimension >=
+Attempting to call these methods on other ufuncs will cause a :exc:`ValueError`.
+The reduce-like methods all take an *axis* keyword and a *dtype* keyword, and the arrays must all have dimension >= 1.
-1. The *axis* keyword specifies which axis of the array the reduction will take place over and may be negative, but must be an integer.
+The *axis* keyword specifies the axis of the array over which the reduction will take place and may be negative, but must be an integer.
 The *dtype* keyword allows you to manage a very common problem that arises when naively using :ref:`{op}.reduce <ufunc.reduce>`.
 Sometimes you may have an array of a certain data type and wish to add up all of its elements, but the result does not fit into the data type of the array.
 This commonly happens if you have an array of single-byte integers.
-The *dtype* keyword allows you to alter the data type that the reduction takes place over (and therefore the type of the output).
-Thus, you can ensure that the output is a data type with large-enough precision to handle your output.
+The *dtype* keyword allows you to alter the data type over which the reduction takes place (and therefore the type of the output).
+Thus, you can ensure that the output is a data type with precision large enough to handle your output.
 The responsibility of altering the reduce type is mostly up to you.
-There is one exception: if no *dtype* is given for a reduction on the "add" or "multiply" operations, then if the input type is an integer (or boolean) data- type and smaller than the size of the :class:`int_` data type, it will be internally upcast to the :class:`int_` (or :class:`uint`) data type.
+There is one exception: if no *dtype* is given for a reduction on the "add" or "multiply" operations, then if the input type is an integer (or Boolean) data-type and smaller than the size of the :class:`int_` data type, it will be internally upcast to the :class:`int_` (or :class:`uint`) data-type.

 .. index::
    pair: ufunc; methods